SealSC/multi-chain-js/tronweb-wrapper/README.md

 ```
 yarn run test
 ```
+Please make sure that the [TronLink](https://www.tronlink.org/) plugin wallet is installed in your browser.
+If it is not installed,[click Install MetaMask](https://chrome.google.com/webstore/detail/tronlink%EF%BC%88%E6%B3%A2%E5%AE%9D%E9%92%B1%E5%8C%85%EF%BC%89/ibnejdfjmmkpcnlpebklmnkoeoihofec) (installation will be ignored)

 Open http://localhost:9876/ in a browser with a wallet environment to execute the test process.

 **Note**: yarn run test will try to open the test report with your chrome browser.